mamajumder/usa-crime/README.md

 ```

 Before running this make sure packages `ggplot2`, `dplyr`, `scales` and `ggmap` are already installed.
 The `ggmap` package is used to obtain the statewise map data.

+The application is deployed on RStudio.
+You can view the application [here](https://mahbub.shinyapps.io/usa-crime/)